How does biking in Philly fit into summer in Philadelphia?

 As anyone who’s ever seen a pack of doughy middle-aged white men in head-to-toe spandex on sleek designer bikes can attest, city biking can have an air of elitism about it.
 But several community groups are working to change that.

-Kids would come in and choose a donated bike from the group’s stock; then, over the course of the eight-week class, they’d learn how to get their bike road-ready and how to do some basic maintenance.
-At the completion of the program, they’d graduate with a bike, as well as a helmet and lock.
+There’s the aforementioned Neighborhood Bike Works, which in the non-pandemic era ran its flagship, free Earn-A-Bike program, teaching kids bike mechanics and safe urban biking tactics as well as job-readiness and leadership skills.
+Kids come in and choose a donated bike from the group’s stock; then, over the course of the eight-week class, learn how to get their bike road-ready and how to do some basic maintenance.
+At the completion of the program, they graduate with a bike, as well as a helmet and lock.

 Neighborhood Bike Works also runs Mel’s Community DIY Bike Shop, inviting people from the community to bring their bikes in and use the shop’s tools and stands to work on their bikes, with volunteers and expert mechanics on hand.